Q) What is the program's eligibility?

 Q) Is the Au Pair in America program expensive?

 The only up-front cost is an AU$100 deposit fee due prior to attending an interview.
-This fee is refundable if we are unable to find you a placement.
-The remaining program fee is not due until AFTER matching with a host family.
+The remaining fee is not due until AFTER matching with a host family.

 Q) What's included in the Au Pair in America program?